sudhi001/HL7_TO_JSON_WITH_FAST_API/README.md

 ## Note

+- **About the Parser:**
+  This HL7 to JSON parser was developed without using any existing HL7 parser.
+It's a quick one-hour project to provide a simple solution for parsing HL7 messages securely.

 - Ensure that you have the latest version of Python installed (minimum Python 3.11).

 - While the application is hosted on a server, it's open-source, and no information is saved or logged on the server.
 If you still have security concerns, you have the option to run the application in your environment.